 That’s why it’s essential to find a healthy way to help manage (and beat) that stress.
 Exercising, for instance, not only enables you to stay fit, but it can also help you manage your stress levels.

 If you feel overwhelmed with everything that’s going on around you, take a break, relax, and breathe.
 Give yourself plenty of time to rejuvenate.

 Because of the pandemic restrictions, it’s not easy to visit family and friends, especially those that live far away.

 However, that shouldn’t stop you from connecting to people you love and care about the most.
 Find creative ways to reach out.
-Because of today’s technology, a phone or video call with your loved ones and friends are just a fingertip away.
+Because of today’s technology, including internet and tv bundles to help you stay both connected and entertained, a phone or video call with your loved ones and friends are just a fingertip away.

 Spend Time Outdoors

 According to a study, people who spend at least 30 minutes outdoors are likely to have better physical and mental health.

 And while going out is not encouraged these days, you can still spend some time on your lawn.

 They say that prevention is better than cure.
 And what better way to prevent getting infected other than boosting your immunity?